sheilaflood/flex/README.md

 - The nested JSON structure was different for assets vs liabilities vs equity.
 My code should show all categories as long as it follows the primary hierarchical json structure.

 ○ What you would do next if you had more time
-I would figure out how to automate the JSON parsing using some kind of cursor.
-I almost missed the last level of asset data (bronze, silver, gold, platinum cards) and I would want to ensure I have logic to ensure that doesn’t happen.
+- I would figure out how to automate the JSON parsing using some kind of cursor or recursive query.
+I almost missed the last level of asset data (bronze, silver, gold, platinum cards) and I would want to have logic that ensures that doesn’t happen again.

 In order to run my validation script, you should open the SQL file and run each of the validation queries at the bottom of the script (commented section).

 Thanks!